Update: Airbnb guest finds hidden cameras (and 4 tips on how to stay safe on your next holiday)

 Security cameras might be in plain sight, or might be hidden in a smoke detector, motion sensor, power outlet, or even that fluffy teddy bear in the corner of the room.
 Cameras need a clear view of the subject and are usually positioned to capture wide angles, such as in corners or open space areas.

-The network scanner Home Guard will display which devices are security cameras and what are their vulnerabilities (such as open ports).
+For a more advanced view, the Avira Home Guard scanner will display which devices are security cameras and what are their vulnerabilities (such as open ports).
 In the Irish Airbnb home, it was precisely an open port that allowed the guest to break into the camera and access the video stream.
 Surveillance cameras can be notoriously insecure, which means that your host might not be the only one watching your every move.
 A network is as secure as its weakest link in the chain.
 We would never advise breaking into an IP camera that is not your own, though. 🙂

 Relaxing on your holiday should not mean also relaxing your privacy standards.
 With a few precautions, your only concern on your days off may be whether you need to pack an umbrella or not.